sanchez0408/bellabeat-fitness-analysis/README.md

 **⚡ Insight**

-- Approximately 50% of users are classified as afternoon-active users, suggesting that engagement strategies should adapt to different activity schedules
+- Approximately 50% of users are considered active in the afternoon; however, since engagement varies greatly from user to user, it is best to personalize reminders for each user

 ## 2. Sleep Habits
 #### Key Findings: